iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Shortest Path Label Correcting Algorithm.md

 2. $\Pi(j, k)$: Set of s-j paths with at most k arcs.
 3. $d^k(j) = \min\{c(P)| P\in \Pi(j, k)\}$, and if the set is empty, we have $d^{k}(j) = \infty$.
 This denote the shortest $s-j$ path costs for all paths using at most $k$ arcs.
 4. $l^k(j)$ is the label for the node $j$ at iteration $k$.
-5. The operator $\oplus$ is for concatenting paths that are representing a list of arcs, or nodes in the path.
+5. The operator $\oplus$ is for concatenating paths that are representing a list of arcs, or nodes in the path.

 **Inductive Hypothesis**:
 > For all nodes $j\in N$, we have $l^k(j) = d^k(j)$ at the k th iteration of the outter most while loop of the FIFO label correcting algorithm.
 Denote this hypothesis as $\mathbb H(k)$.